86challenge/rules/rules.typ

     Aftermarket rear spoiler greater than 60 mm in height ],
   [1], [
-    Gen. 1 BRZ tS, SARD LSR, or any wing with maximum width of 1400 mm, maximum stand height of 200 mm, maximum chord length of 200 mm, and no added gurney flap
+    Gen. 1 BRZ tS wing, SARD LSR, or any wing with maximum width of 1400 mm, maximum stand height of 200 mm, maximum chord length of 200 mm, and no added gurney flap
   ],
   [1.5], [
     APR GTC-200, Voltex Type 12, Voltex Type 1S, or any wing with maximum width of 1460 mm, maximum stand height of 245 mm, and maximum chord length of 250 mm